philc/vimium/README.markdown

     <a-f>   open multiple links in a new tab
-    gi      focus the first (or n-th) text input box on the page gu      go up one level in the URL hierarchy zH      scroll all the way left
+    gi      focus the first (or n-th) text input box on the page gu      go up one level in the URL hierarchy gU      go up to root of the URL hierarchy zH      scroll all the way left
     zL      scroll all the way right